 The Membership Committee works to define and refine the qualifications of DPA members including considering the inclusion and equity we aspire to industry-wide, monitors the membership experience to empower and engage new and existing members, and manages the membership application and onboarding process.

-DPA membership traverses the entire US as well as seven international countries.
-The Regional Committee creates a supportive community and opportunities for producers in and out of the major cities to share resources, build coalitions, and highlight region-specific needs to the wider industry.
+The Regional Committee creates a supportive community, and opportunities for producers in and out of the major cities to share resources, build coalitions, and highlight region-specific needs to the wider industry.
+This committee also filters membership responses to national initiatives to the other committee chairs.

 RESEARCH AND DATA